 Positions held: Managing Director and Lead Faciliator

 About me:- "I have always said that I have the best job in the world and now I am so pleased that I can share the pleasure with new facilitators!
 Even when I have one of ‘those days’, going into one of our lovely schools and seeing the enthusiasm of the children and those smiley faces lifts me like nothing else.
 Since I began Thumbs Up, we have presented to many schools throughout Wirral, Liverpool and Cheshire; every time a new school comes ‘on board’, I get such excitement from meeting new children and being inspired once more.
 As a company I will continue to evolve Thumbs Up as we work in new schools, meet new teachers, parents/carers and children, I will continue to learn from them – which I do every single time I work in a new school and I will ensure that Thumbs Up continues to offer that ‘personal touch’ that has been so successful with the company thus far.
-I am also a very proud Governor at Orrets Meadow - a school I work in on a weekly basis all year round, which certainly enables me to see the workings of schools from the perspective of the teachers.
 In my spare time I love to spend time with my wife, daughter and son (and our gorgeous cocker spaniel Louis), I also like to read, spend time with good friends, going on holiday - especially in our motorhome - 'Freda', cycling (on an electric bike!) and love nothing more than getting stuck into a really good box set on Netflix…and of course preparing for more sessions with Thumbs Up (does that make me boring?!!!)"

 Fun fact about Sue:- “I love music and love to dance and sing, but